recordingpreservation/nrpf-website/_grants/cfp-nrpf-grants-2025.md

 No. These grants are intended to supply resources that go directly toward preservation activities and do not support the general operating costsof an organization.
 [Please refer to NRPF's grant policies for more details]({% link _pages/grant-policies.md %}).

-###### OLD ######

-## Funding Guidelines

-NRPF's 2025 preservation grants program may be used to support a range of eligible preservation activities, including:

-* collection inventory and cataloging;
-* collection condition assessment, especially review for binder degradation or other preservation threats;
-* recording rehousing and collection stabilization based on best-practice preservation actions or recommendations of a previous preservation assessment;
-* preservation through digitization, when accomplished by a preservation lab or external vendor; and
-* the creation of, or planning for, expanded access to significant collections within fair-use and preservation guidelines.

-## Areas of Emphasis

-We particularly encourage projects that address collections featuring recordings of **broadcast, spoken word, or folk and traditional music** genres.

-## Who can Apply?

-Libraries, archives, museums, and non-profit organizations with the mission to collect and preserve cultural heritage materials are eligible to apply.

-The NRPF does not offer grants to individuals unless the materials are housed within a non-profit structure.

-In rare cases, NRPF may offer grants to commercial entities if a case can be made for the collection's cultural and historical value, the commercial holder cannot fund such preservation itself and a partnership exists with a non-profit entity in the field.
-Projects leading only to a commercial release, but without an archival preservation emphasis, are not eligible.